auth0/docs/articles/integrations/aws-api-gateway-1.md

 ### Amazon API Gateway Tutorial - Step 1 - Setting up the Amazon API Gateway
 [Prev](/integrations/aws-api-gateway) ----- [Next](/integrations/aws-api-gateway-2)

+After completing this step you will have created two unauthenticated REST service methods for getting and updating a list of pets.
+You will set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an Amazon DynamoDB [DynamoDB](https://aws.amazon.com/dynamodb) table.
 You need to have [node.js](https://nodejs.org/) already installed.

-Perform the following steps to create an Amazon [DynamoDB](https://aws.amazon.com/dynamodb) table and the AWS Lambda functions and Amazon API Gateway APIs for getting and putting pets.
-Log into the AWS console to perform the following steps.
+Perform the following steps to create an Amazon table and the AWS Lambda functions and Amazon API Gateway APIs after logging into the AWS console.

 1. First create a table in Amazon DynamoDB.
 In the Amazon DynamoDB console, click on **Create Table**, name the table `Pets`, select a *Primary Key Type* of *Hash*, and specify a *Hash Attribute Name* string type of `username`.
 Press **Continue**, then press **Continue** for Indices to skip.
 On the next page enter *3* for read and write units, and then press **Continue**.
 Uncheck *Use Basic Alarms* and press **Continue** one more time.
 Press **Create** to finish.